astru03/TerraClassifier_1/README.md

 docker run -d -p 3000:3000  --env MY_ENV_VARIABLE=<AWS-IPv4-ADDRESS> astru/terraclassifier_app:latest
 ```
 3. Once the container has been successfully started, the application can be accessed in the browser via the following URL: http://<AWS-IPv4-ADDRESS>:3000.
+4.
+Please use the Chrome or Edge browser to start the application.
+Please be patient, as the application, especially when running locally, is very slow and depends on the utilization of openeo-API.
+Depending on the area, a classification can take up to 10 minutes.

 ## Functionality of the web application:
 ### Home